 If an Italian says “buon lavoro!” to you, they’re not praising you for a job well done.
 While this phrase literally translates as “good work”, it doesn’t refer to a task completed, but to work yet to be carried out.

 Buon lavoro is a parting greeting used to wish someone a good day or afternoon at work.
 But it means far more than a simple “Have a good day at the office”.
-There’s no exact English equivalent.
+There’s no exact English equivalent, and you’ll need to be careful how you use it.

-I say it to shop or restaurant staff, or to anyone who has to work on a hot summer’s day.
+You could say it to shop or restaurant staff, or to anyone who has to work on a hot summer’s day.
 Waiters may say it to you if they assume you’re on your way back to the office after lunch.
 You’d say it to Italian colleagues who have an insane workload, or to a friend studying for an exam.
-Your Italian supervisor might say it after dumping a pile of work on your desk.
+Your Italian boss or colleague might say it, whether ruefully or with a hint of irony, after dumping a pile of work on your desk.

 Buono studio is similar, though this is of course used only when the effort being made involves studying.